dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 <detailsToggle alt_header="Is it possible to apply model contracts to source data?">

 No, contracts can currently only be applied at the [model level](/docs/collaborate/govern/model-contracts).
-It is a recommended best practice to [define staging models](https://docs.getdbt.com/best-practices/how-we-structure/2-staging) on top of sources, and it is possible to define contracts on top of those staging models.
+It is a recommended best practice to [define staging models](/best-practices/how-we-structure/2-staging) on top of sources, and it is possible to define contracts on top of those staging models.

 </detailsToggle>

 <detailsToggle alt_header="Can contracts be partially enforced?">

 No. A contract applies to an entire model, including all columns in the model’s output.
 This is the same set of columns that a consumer would see when viewing the model’s details in Explorer, or when querying the model in the data platform.
-- This means it's not possible to selectively enforce contracts on specific columns, such as ensuring certain columns exist and remain unchanged while allowing modifications to others.

 - If you wish to contract only a subset of columns, you can create a separate model (materialized as a view) selecting only that subset.
-If you wish to limit which rows or columns a downstream consumer can see when they query the model’s data, depending on who they are, specific data platforms offer advanced capabilities around dynamic row-level access and column-level data masking.
+- If you wish to limit which rows or columns a downstream consumer can see when they query the model’s data, depending on who they are, specific data platforms offer advanced capabilities around dynamic row-level access and column-level data masking.

 </detailsToggle>

 <detailsToggle alt_header="Can you have multiple owners in a group?">

 No, a [group](/docs/collaborate/govern/model-access#groups) can currently only be assigned to have a single owner.
-Note however that the assigned can be a team, not just an individual.
+Note, however, that the assigned can be a _team_, not just an individual.

 </detailsToggle>